School Committee - February 06, 2025

 Thank you very much.

-Okay, so the next item on the agenda is the town meeting warrant article.
+Okay.
+So, the next item on the agenda is the town meeting warrant article.

+They approved a bill that will permit cities and towns in the Commonwealth to install automated traffic enforcement cameras on school buses.
 And this bill would allow districts to decide whether to install those camera systems that take pictures and videos of vehicles that may be in violation of laws that prohibit passing a stopped bus or whatever.

 Local police departments would review the footage and determine whether fines should be issued and buses with automated cameras would be marked.